Nikunja-Sharma/LangChain-Web-Scraper-and-QA-Bot/README.md

 # Free LangChain Web Scraper and QA Bot

-This project demonstrates how to build a web scraping and question-answering bot using LangChain, OpenAI's GPT model, and HuggingFace embeddings.
+This project demonstrates how to build a web scraping and question-answering bot using LangChain, LLM model, and HuggingFace embeddings.
 The bot scrapes content from a specified webpage, processes the content, and then answers questions based on the scraped data.

 ## Table of Contents